Building a Kubernetes Ingress Controller

 3 km view (yay metric!)

 Ingress controllers (looking at only the HTTP ones) just are reverse proxies who are responsible to route trafic under specific rules to the service port defined in Kubernetes.
-Traffic flowing from clients to the ingress controller to a Kubernetes Service which spreads it over several pods The service in Kubernetes is then responsible for forwarding the traffic to the pod.
+The service in Kubernetes is then responsible for forwarding the traffic to the pod.

 Details